Looking for support for your finance function? Book a time with an expert.

 Bookkeeping is being transformed by AI and ML technologies through their advanced data analysis and predictive capabilities.

 • Anomaly Detection: AI can analyze financial transactions to identify unusual patterns or anomalies that may indicate errors or fraud.
+It can pull these transactions for manual review

 • Predictive Analytics: ML algorithms can forecast future financial trends based on historical data, helping businesses make informed decisions about budgeting and investments.

 • Expense Categorization: AI can automatically categorize expenses, reducing the time spent on manual classification and improving the accuracy of financial reports.
+For accounts payable, this is essential as coding invoices and expenses is a very manual process.

 Modern bookkeeping software